HL7/US-Core/source/pages/_includes/us-core-allergyintolerance-intro.md

 **Profile specific implementation guidance:**

-* *No Known Allergies* may be represented using the US Core-AllergyIntolerance profile with appropriate negation code in AllergyIntolerence.code.
+* *No Known Allergies* may be represented using the US Core-AllergyIntolerance profile with appropriate negation code in `AllergyIntolerence.code` and the appropriate verification status in `AllergyIntolerance.verificationStatus`.

+  If a patient has not been asked about their allergies, this would be represented as:

+    * `AllergyIntolerance.code` = "716186003" (No known allergy (situation))

+    * `AllergyIntolerance.verificationStatus` = "unconfirmed"

+  If a patient has been asked, but has indicated they have no known allergies, this would be represented by a resource with:

+  * `AllergyIntolerance.code` = "716186003" (No known allergy (situation))

+  * `AllergyIntolerance.verificationStatus` = "verified"

 ### Examples